-Four books are for sale at the bookstore and are also on reserve at the library; Note that the Betts volume is the 2002 second edition, not the 2005 updated second edition.
+Three books are for sale at the bookstore and are also on reserve at the library; Note that either the (black) 2002 second edition, the (red) 2005 updated second edition are fine.
 The relevant part (that is, all of it minus the initial commentary) of The Art of War is available on E-Readings as well, so purchasing the book is recommended, not required.
-Similarly, since those of you who have taken POL 240 from me already have a copy of Sagan and Waltz (and because we only use it one day), it is also recommended.
 Finally, those who are generally interested in the study of war classics may wish to purchase a copy of Clausewitz; make sure that you get the version edited by Michael Howard and Peter Paret, not the bowdlerized version by Anatol Rapoport.